William Barton (musician)

+William Barton is an Aboriginal Australian multi-instrumentalist, known principally for his didgeridoo (yidaki) playing, particularly with classical orchestras.
+He is also a singer-songwriter and composer.

+Early life and education

-William Barton is an Aboriginal Australian didgeridoo player.
-He was born in Mount Isa, Queensland on 4 June 1981 and learned to play from his uncle, an elder of the Wannyi, Lardil and Kalkadunga tribes of Western Queensland.
-He is widely recognised as one of Australia's finest traditional didgeridoo players and a leading didgeridoo player in the classical world.
+William Barton was born in Mount Isa, Queensland.
+His mob are from the Roper River area, and he is a Kalkadunga man.

+He learned to play didgeridoo at the age of 11 from Uncle Arthur Peterson, an elder of the Wannyi, Lardil, and Kalkadungu peoples of Western Queensland.
-"I'm doing what I love," Barton says.
-"I want to take the oldest culture in the world and blend it with Europe's rich musical legacy."

-Barton has been featured on the ABC television program, Australian Story.

-Life for William Barton
+Career

-Taught to play the didgeridoo from an early age by Aboriginal Elders, by the age of 12 Barton was working in Sydney, playing for Aboriginal dance troupes.
+By the age of 12 Barton was working in Sydney, playing for Aboriginal dance troupes.
 At the age of 15 he toured America, after which he decided he wanted to become a soloist rather than a backing musician and started to study different kinds of music.
 In 1998, he made his classical debut with the Queensland Symphony Orchestra, and became Australia's first didgeridoo artist-in-residence with a symphony orchestra.